TeamMoegMC/TheWinterRescue/THREAD.md

 - [Aifadian](https://afdian.com/a/teammoeg).

 In addition to our heartfelt gratitude, here are some perks you can get:
-- Membership permanently displayed on our websites and in-game credits page.
+- Membership permanently shown on our official websites and in-game credits list.
 - All donors receives special Discord roles and are accessible to preview contents.
-- Memberships permanently shown in official websites and in-game credits list.
 - More details on the Patreon pages.

 Why Support TeamMoeg?